 For most people, few things are more frustrating than being late.
 So, it’s so important to create a home that encourages organized living.
 By integrating some level of shoe organization, women are 7x more likely to be on time.
-With an organized shoe storage system, you and your family will be able to spend less time scrambling to find the right pair of shoes before heading out the door and more time doing the things you all want to do.
+With an organized shoe storage system, you and your family can spend less time scrambling to find the right pair of shoes before heading out the door and more time doing the things you all want to do.
 67% of people could save 30 minutes a day with more organization — you should be one of them.

 A cluttered closet is not great for anybody’s mental health, and a little organization goes a long way in terms of helping to keep a clear and focused mind.
 47% of people say unorganized homes cause stress, and an unorganized home ranked as the 5th biggest trigger for stress for people across the nation.
 Having a solid organization system for your family’s shoes is a way to make your day-to-day a little less crazy and a little more peaceful.

-Just as you need your own space sometimes, so do your shoes; expand your storage outside of your entryway or mudroom.
-Limit your main shoe storage area to only house everyone’s everyday shoes; everything else can be delegated to other areas of the house.
-Organization can be determined by the person, season or whatever works best for you and your family.
+Just as you need your own space sometimes, so do your shoes.
+This means you should expand your shoe storage outside of your entryway or mudroom.
+Limit your main shoe storage area to only hold everyone’s everyday shoes; everything else can be delegated to other areas of the house.
+Shoe organization can be determined by the person, season, or whatever works best for you and your family.

-Another shoe organization tip is to take advantage of your shelving height by stacking lightweight, light-use shoes (flip flops, high heels, kids’ sneakers) on top of your sturdier shoes, leaving more space to place even more shoes on the shelf.
-By integrating these simple solutions, you can maximize the space you’re working with for a quick fix to your shoe organization issue
+Another shoe organization tip is to take advantage of your shelving height by stacking lightweight, light-use shoes (flip-flops, high heels, kids’ sneakers) on top of your sturdier shoes, leaving more space to place even more shoes on the shelf.
+By integrating these simple solutions, you can maximize the space you’re working with for a quick fix to your shoe organization issue.

 Organizing your shoes isn’t the most fun or exciting way to spend a weekend, but a little work organizing can go a long way to make life better for the whole family.
-By organizing your shoe storage area, you and your family will be able to save time, money, and peace of mind.
+By following these shoe organization tips, you and your family can save time and money and gain peace of mind.
 If you’re looking for more shoe organization tips and tricks, take a look at our article here.